COP4655-CodePath-Spendr/Spendr/README.md

 - [x] User can add expenses to pre-defined categories
 - [x] User can view a chart of their divided income
 - [ ] User can use currency exchange feature
-- [ ] User can view their added expenses within the pre-defined categories
+- [x] User can view individual expenses within the categories

 **Optional Nice-to-have Stories**